Effective scrap collection in production: How to reduce waste and save costs

 |

-Few things capture the attention of management as much as high scrap rates.
-The reason: quality losses are among the most expensive losses overall, as a large part of the value creation that has previously occurred suddenly becomes worthless.
+Hardly anything captures the attention of company management as much as high scrap rates.
+The reason: Quality losses are among the most expensive losses in general, as a large part of the value creation that has already occurred suddenly becomes worthless.

 But what exactly falls under the category of "scrap"?
-And how can active measures be taken to reduce the scrap rate?
-We explain the concept of quality losses, clarify how the scrap metrics are calculated, and examine strategies to reduce scrap on your shop floor.
+And how can active efforts be made to reduce the scrap rate?
+We explain the concept of quality losses, demonstrate how scrap metrics are calculated, and examine strategies for reducing scrap on your shop floor.

 Learn more about OEE software and the calculation of OEE in the linked articles.